 Citing a Poem In-Text

 Poems come in all shapes and sizes.
-They can be the size of a novel or as few as two lines.
+They are the size of a novel or as few as two lines.
 Therefore, it makes sense that citing a poem in the text of an MLA format essay takes on a few different variations.

 Pay Attention to Quotes

-When quoting poetry, you can quote just a few lines or several depending on the point you are trying to illustrate.
-In MLA style, your formatting will be different depending on how many lines you are quoting.
+When quoting poetry, you can quote just a few lines or several, depending on the point being illustrated.
+In MLA style, your formatting is different depending on how many lines you are quoting.

-If you are only using two or three, follow these quick tips.
+If you use two or three lines from a poem, follow these quick tips.